GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ### Deploy

-You are going to use the built-in version of [kustomize](https://kustomize.io/) in recent `kubectl` versions to deploy the solution to Kubernetes.
+You use the built-in version of [kustomize](https://kustomize.io/) in recent `kubectl` versions to deploy the solution to Kubernetes.

 Make sure that you are in the base directory for this tutorial: `community/tutorials/kube-mqtt`.
 More about the deployment